kbkk/http-router/README.md

     ctx.res = 'Imagine some cute cats here.';
 });

-// now, GET /cats and you're not rejected you'll see:
+// now, GET /cats and if you're not rejected you'll see:
 // Imagine some cute cats here.
 And even more of them.
 ```